karthikmacharla2025-cell/devops_first_repo/README.md

 # devops_first_repo
 this is repo for devops

+# this is my first changes